jericson/jericson.github.io/_posts/2016-06-30-usability_tests.md

 Having just a two options forced people to summarize the entire test into a useful data point.
 We did notice that this evaluation is highly variable, however.
-Some people who struggled rated the experience as confusing while people who seemed to pick up on the interface quickly called it confusing.
+Some people who struggled rated the experience as intuative while people who seemed to pick up on the interface quickly called it confusing.

 ## Logistics